guptasukant1/By-The-Walls/README.md

 ### Explicit content blocker
 ### Limited uploads daily
 ### Add automatic categorizer
+### Add a tool to search on the basis of the dominant colour of the wallpaper
 ### Check whether converting to react project is needed or not
 ### Add Shepherd.js to help on-board the user (tour of the site)